Obligations During Enrollment as a Student

 2. Remain in good standing academically.
 There is a one-semester grace period if you fall out of good standing.

 3. Attend programs sponsored or co-sponsored by the Career Services Office or the PILF Program.
 Failure to do so may result in dismissal from the program.
 You will be required to sign in at each event.
-For the 2013-2014 academic year full-time students will be required to attend eight events per semester and part-time students four events per semester.
+Full-time students are required to attend eight events per semester and part-time students four events per semester.

 4. You are required to enroll and participate in a 3-credit clinic or field placement course in a public interest law placement for at least one semester during your enrollment period.